Trade Mark Guidelines

 FORMULA 1 race tickets cannot be used for prizes in any competitions or giveaways unless the activity has been organised by an authorised party.

 Our Results and Timing Data is protected by copyright and database rights.
-It can be used editorially to genuinely inform but cannot be used commercially.
+Individual pieces of the data can be used incidentally within editorial material to genuinely inform but substantial pieces of the data may not be reproduced or used commercially.

 Section 4 - Using our Permitted Word Marks Editorially

 The following guidelines will help to ensure that you use the Permitted Word Marks properly in editorial copy.

 Event Titles should always be written in BLOCK CAPITALS.
 The ™ symbol is not required.

 In almost every circumstance e.g. in press releases, advertising materials, strap lines, titles, headlines of news and race reports and website menus, where the surrounding text is written in Sentence case, Word Marks should be either:

 a) written in Title Case followed by the ™ symbol; or